okyeron/fates/README.md

 Fates can also be used for other Raspberry Pi audio projects including PatchboxOS, Orac, etc.

-NOTE - the norns software has been tested mostly on the Pi 3B+.
-It may not work perfectly on older/slower Pi models (3B, etc.) and may need different configuration.
+NOTE - this install and norns software has been tested mostly on the Pi3b+ and Pi4b.
+It may not work perfectly on older/slower Pi models (3b, etc.) and may need different configuration.

 ![<fates pcb top>](<hardware/fates1.8_top.png>)